 I can help you with this matter.
 At the moment you are at risk of 5-10 penalty points.
 Have you got any points already?
 Are you a new driver?

 We have just over a 90% success rate in dissuading the police from taking further action at this stage.
 Come back to me if you would like my help in that regard.
-I charge a fixed fee of £250 plus vat.
+I charge a fixed fee. (see our fees here)

 Alternatively come back to me when you get the court summons and I will be able to have a look at the evidence for you for free at that stage.